Åkrogen: Safety

-Åkrogen is not a Blue Flag beach and there are no life guards in either summer or winter but both the south and north sections has a safety station with a lifesaver and the entire park is located in a populated area.
+Åkrogen is not a Blue Flag beach and there are no life guards in neither summer nor winter, but both the south and north sections has a safety station with a lifesaver and the entire park is located in a populated area.
 Aarhus Municipality frequently tests the water for harmful bacteria and algae and rates all beaches on a yearly basis.
 In 2014 and 2015 the beach received the highest possible 3/3 rating.

 The Egå river empties immediately south of the Egå Marina and swimming is prohibited here and some 200 m south.
 Warning signs signals the restricted beach stretch.